 Investment contracts—early contracts for difference (CfD)—this Practice Note introduces the early form CfD contracts (known as ‘Investment Contracts’ or ‘Final Investment Decision (FID) Enabling for Renewables (FIDER) contracts’) issued to certain projects in 2014

-The standard form CfD contract has its roots in section 11
+The standard form CfD contract has its roots in section 11 of the Energy Act 2013 (EA 2013).
+This gives

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.